sdiehl28/tutorial-website/content/projects/iterative_model_dev/titanic10.md

 ---
 #### Notebook: <a href="http://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/projects/titanic/TitanicN10.ipynb" target="_blank">Building an Interpretable Model</a>
 #### Goals
-- Build two small, simple, yet accurate DecisionTrees
+- Build two small, simple, yet accurate DecisionTrees for the Titanic data set
-- Use Decision Trees to explain the domain data
+- Use Decision Trees to show how features are associated with survival rate

 #### Results